ginstrom/paladin-novel/manuscript/chapter-03.md

 "Friends."
 The word carried weight.
 "People who believe some things matter more than profit."
 She handed Gond the bundle, and he noticed her fingers bore faint scars—old burns from forge work, cuts from blades.
 Not the hands of someone who'd spent her life only grinding herbs.

 A soft whistle came from outside—three short notes, then two long ones.
+Gond and Pell's heads snapped up, alert, hands darting toward weapons.
 Maera's head turned toward the sound, and for just a moment, her careful mask slipped.
-Alertness sharpened her features, the look of someone accustomed to signals and codes.
+Alertness sharpened her features, and for that moment she looked nothing like a simple herbalist.

-"Fishing boats returning," she said, but her hand had moved instinctively toward a walking stick that looked suspiciously like it could serve as a weapon.
+"Fishing boats returning," she said, visibly relaxing.
 "The tide's turning."

 Gond exchanged glances with Pell, who'd caught the same details.
 The whistle hadn't sounded like any fishing signal either of them knew.